Fly Jamaica Airways Flight 256

 Fly Jamaica Airways Flight 256 was a scheduled international passenger flight from Cheddi Jagan International Airport in Guyana to Toronto Pearson International Airport in Canada.
-The Boeing 757 aircraft serving the flight suffered a technical fault on 9 November 2018, forcing its return and resulting in a runway excursion on landing.
+On 9 November 2018, the Boeing 757 aircraft serving the flight suffered a hydraulic failure, forcing its return and resulting in a runway excursion on landing.
 This caused significant damage to the aircraft and one passenger fatality.

 Aircraft

-The aircraft involved was a Boeing 757-23N, registration N524AT, powered by two Rolls-Royce RB211 engines.
-It was built in 1999 and first flew with ATA Airlines, VIM, Aurela and Thomas Cook before being acquired by Fly Jamaica in 2012.
+The aircraft involved was a Boeing 757-23N, MSN 30233, registered as N524AT, that was built by Boeing Commercial Airplanes in 1999.
+It first flew on 7 October 1999 and had logged 43420 hours and 13 minutes of airframe hours and 13367 takeoff and landing cycles.
+It was also powered by two Rolls-Royce RB211-535E4 engines.

-Flight details and accident